MyreLab/python_filereader/README.md

 # python_filereader

-This script automates the process of reading and writing customized file names.
-I wrote this to batch-rename hundreds of mortality data files received monthly on a monthly basis.
+Context: My team and I are responsible for the data management and analysis of hundreds of mortality data files received from the Chief Medical Examiner's Office on a monthly basis.
+A solution was needed to continually rename incoming files with required information, including a case identifier number unique to each mortality case.

+Methods: This Python script uses OS, Pandas, and PyPDF to read unique case identifiers from each file and the identifiers are stored in a data frame.
+The information then populates each file name, and data manipulation is done to rename each file with the respective case year and date received.
+The files are batch-renamed in-place.

+The template attached does not contain any personal identifying information.